Comparing The TCO Of ClickHouse Cloud vs Open Source

 Most data use cases have a variable workload.
 This could be a situation like all of your employees arriving at 9am and pulling reports at the same time, or a seasonal workload such as Black Friday sales.

 ClickHouse Cloud has a strong ability to scale the size of servers up and down automatically in response to demand.
 Your environments will scale down to zero when not in use and scale up when under memory pressure.
 This means that it perfectly right sizes to the usage pattern.
+If you do need to step in and increase the size of clusters manually then this can also be done with a few clicks.

 Bursty Workloads

-Again, we can introduce automation and perhaps use Kubernetes to better respond to changing workloads.
+Again, we can introduce automation and perhaps use a platform like Kubernetes to better respond to changing workloads.
 However, at this point our DevOps engineering costs grow further and the complexity and risk of our solution grows.
 To build a ClickHouse cluster that perfectly scales up and down reliably in response to changing user patterns is no mean feat.

 Supporting Tooling